licarazvan90/video-classification-3d-cnn-pytorch/README.md

 # Action recognition using 3D ResNet:
 Forked from https://github.com/kenshohara/video-classification-3d-cnn-pytorch with the purpose of providing more detailed instructions and some scripts in order to make the analysis easier.
+More details about 3D ResNet can be found here: https://arxiv.org/pdf/1711.09577.pdf

 Tested with Python3 on Google Compute Engine using the following configuration: